StevenTaruc/LeagueOfLegendsAnalysis/README.md

 # LeagueOfLegendsAnalysis
-Data 301 Final Project
 by Steven Taruc and Josiah Lashley

-* Final Project notebook is a comprehensive version of all the data collection,exploration, and machine learning.
+* complete notebook is a comprehensive version of all the data collection, EDA, and machine learning.